 In the field of Informatics and Engineering, robots are developed, devices that can move and respond to sensory data.
 Robotics is an intelligence branch.
 Robots are now widely applied in industries, such as welding and riveting, for highly accurate work.
 These are also used to clean up toxic waste or disinfect bombs in special situations that could be dangerous for humans.
 Although great advances in robotics in the last ten years are being made, robots remain not very useful in daily life as they are too repetitive to accomplish ordinary homework.

-- Mechanical System: This is the most basic part of the robot which comprises chassis, wheel, and placement.
-We also need a device in a robot which can convert electrical energy to mechanical energy, they are called Actuator.
+- Mechanical System: This is the most basic part of the robot, which comprises chassis, wheel, and placement.
+We also need a device in a robot which can convert electrical energy to mechanical energy; they are called actuators.
 The most popular Actuator is DC Motor.

 - Power Supply: Battery DC power supply is generally used in robots.